-As a freelance journalist writing on music, culture and food, Pinkmountain’s work has appeared in Time Out New York, The Chicago Reader, The Chicago Sun Times and other publications.
+As a freelance journalist writing on music, culture and food, Pinkmountain’s work has appeared in publications like Time Out New York, The Chicago Reader, The Chicago Sun Times and others.
 He has interviewed such diverse artists as composer John Adams, world-renowned opera director Lotfi Mansouri, Canadian philosopher and poet Jan Zwicky, Pulitzer Prize winning author Edward P. Jones and indie rock legend Stephen Malkmus of Pavement.

 About his most recent album, "The Full Sun" (Howell’s Transmitter, 2019), the San Francisco Chronicle wrote, “Beautiful and heartbreaking...Filled with biblical references, mythological elements and poetic lyrics, the record could easily be released as a literary work.”
 The San Francisco Examiner said "The Full Sun" has “brilliant lyrics and musicianship that seamlessly blend literary references with every musical genre imaginable.”